Code-Institute-Submissions/Touchdown/testing.md

     Selection/answer comparisson bug fixed.
 Full restart to the begining prevents issues with selection matching answer.

 ## RESPONSIVE DESIGN

+As in any project, responsive design is an extremely important factor.
+I used a combination of Bootstrap features and Media Queries to ensure the game is responsive on all screen-sizes.
+Git commit below:

     commit 715d250faa712b8b097e42bdb1cecf2542b2a080
     Author: Daniel Bradford <danielbradford@hotmail.co.uk>
     Date:   Wed Jul 29 18:42:43 2020 +0000